Regulatory Services COVID-19 Business Advice

 This has detailed, tailored advice for key sectors and these will continue to be added as we move through recovery.
 The Government have also issued the following sector specific guidance:

-It is noted that much of the guidance on social distancing is currently subject to the caveat of ‘where possible’.
+Much of the guidance on social distancing is currently subject to the caveat of ‘where possible’.
 Social distancing should therefore not be the only control measure, there are other ways to achieve compliance and some of these are outlined in guidance provided on the Health and Safety Executive website.

 If you are planning to host an event, the Licensing Department have produced guidance on how to do this safely.